 If you have a hiatal hernia:

 In this case surgery is obviously the long term solution.
-A chiropractor or physiotherapist that knows how to manipulate your stomach and diaphragm will be able to correct temporarily your hernia if it’s small and sliding.
+A chiropractor or physiotherapist that knows how to manipulate your stomach and diaphragm will be able to temporarily correct your hernia if it’s small and sliding.
 There are some exercises that may help although they don’t have any scientific support.
 Watch the following videos for some tips:

 If you want us to review your personal GERD or LPR case write us a message through the contact form and we will arrange a consultation:

 If you found our article interesting consider making a donation in order to support our work.
 Thanks in advance!